+91 9158 199 199 Consult Online Book Appointment

 Meniscus-Tear

-Torn Meniscus is one of the commonest knee injuries.
+This is one of the commonest knee injuries.
 It is caused by a twisting injury of the knee.
 It presents with pain in the knee, swelling, stiffness, and some time with locking.
 Pain is usually localized around the knee joint.
 Patients feel pain while straightening bent knees while getting up or using stairs.
 Usually, MRI is required to diagnose it.
 Conservative treatment with medicines, ice pack application, and rest helps in reducing pain.
 Peripheral tears can heal but complex tears require meniscectomy.
 It is a keyhole surgery where a torn portion of the meniscus is removed with instruments through a small hole.

 • Pain – pain in knee joint